Skift sprog:

 Talks

 With humor and perspective as clues, I hold a number of talks in Denmark and abroad.
 They are based on my books, research and contacts with insiders in the political realm of the western world.
+This site will give you a small taste of my different talks.

 Wild problems – wild solutions